dblock/slack-gamebot/README.md

 #### gamebot promote <user> ...

-Promotes other users to admin.
-Must be an admin to do that.
+Promotes other users to captain.
+Must be a captain to do that.

 ```
 gamebot promote @WangHoe @DengYaping

-Victor Barna promoted Wang Hoe and Deng Yaping to admin.
+Victor Barna promoted Wang Hoe and Deng Yaping to captain.
 ```

 #### gamebot demote me

-Demotes from admin to a normal user.
-Must be an admin and the team must have other admins to do that.
+Demotes from captain to a normal user.
+Must be a captain and the team must have other captains to do that.

 ```
 gamebot demote me

-Victor Barna is no longer admin.
+Victor Barna is no longer captain.
 ```

 #### gamebot reset [secret]